Presentation Day from Summer 2020

 The program will be remote.

 We conduct a single round of applications, and there is no waiting list.

-In our first year (Summer 2019), we accepted ~40 students.
+In our second year (Summer 2020), we accepted ~60 students.
 This number may change next year.

 We currently cannot accept international students.

 Students are mentored in groups in sizes ranging from 2-5.